BSc Nursing: Career Path

 • Obstetrics and Gynecological Nursing: This course covers the care of women during pregnancy, childbirth, and postpartum, as well as the care of women with gynecological conditions.

-• Clinical practice: This is a hands-on learning experience where students will apply their knowledge and skills in real-world settings, such as hospitals, clinics, and long-term care facilities.
+• Clinical practice: This is a hands-on learning experience where students apply their knowledge and skills in real-world settings, such as hospitals, clinics, and long-term care facilities.

 Objectives, Goals, and Vision